mikeAdamss/tidychef/jupyterbook/how-to-use-this-book.md

 - The [Chapter 3: Advanced](https://mikeadamss.github.io/tidychef/advanced.html) is a more developer-esque section (thought it should be within reach of an experienced tidychef user as well) so should be considered optional.
 There are some useful things here and you probably _should_ tackle this if you're looking into extending tidychef.
 You can however be firmly up and running for a while and even producing reliable repeatable data pipelines without tackling this content.

 - The [Chapter 4: Examples](https://mikeadamss.github.io/tidychef/technical.html) section holds all examples recipes and should be tackled alongside the other chapters as detailed above.
 It does also include some **extensions of prior example recipes with added validation**.
-While validation is of importance to anyone setting up a repeatable ETL process, for others (such as those doing ad hoc or one of analysis) the significance can vary.
+While validation is of importance to anyone setting up a repeatable ETL process, for others (such as those doing ad hoc or one off analysis) the significance can vary.
 This chapter is intended to be extended over time and interested users are encouraged to PR their own examples at the tidychef repository.

 - The [Chapter 5: Technical Reference](https://mikeadamss.github.io/tidychef/technical.html) section is purely for the programmers.